dotnet/AspNetCore.Docs/aspnetcore/performance/rate-limit.md

 ### Token bucket limiter

 The token bucket limiter is similar to the sliding window limiter, but rather than adding back the requests taken from the expired segment, a fixed number of tokens are added each replenishment period.
-The tokens added each segment can't increase the available tokens to a number higher than the token bucket limit.
-The following table shows a token bucket limiter with a limit of 100 tokens and a 10-second replenishment period:
+The tokens added to each segment can't increase the available tokens to a number higher than the token bucket limit.
+When all the available tokens are consumed, then no other incoming request is allowed to access the resource, until the replenishment period reached and some extra tokens(maximum of `TokensPerPeriod`) added to the bucket.
+It is important to note that if in each replenishment period, no request comes in, then the available tokens count will be increased until it reach the `TokenLimit`.
+The following table shows a token bucket limiter with a limit of 100 tokens, a 10-second replenishment period and the ability to add maximum of 20 tokens per replenishment period:

 | Time | Available | Taken | Added | Carry over |
 | ---- | ----      | ------| ------| ---- |